-Must be taken in conjunction with PSYC 5731 or after taking PSYC 5731.
-In depth review of family systems and family therapy paradigms.
+Must be taken in conjunction with PSYC 5731 Basic Psychotherapy Skills or after taking PSYC 5731 Basic Psychotherapy Skills.
+In-depth review of family systems and family therapy paradigms.

-Prerequisite: PSYC 5233 and admission to family therapy program or permission of instructor.
+Prerequisite: PSYC 5233 Introduction to Family Therapy and admission to family therapy program or permission of instructor.